 Ricoh Global MDS Customers speak out about gains from MDS.

-IDC MarketScape: Worldwide Managed Print & Document Services
+IDC MarketScape: Worldwide Managed Print and Document Services 2014 Report

-This study is IDC's hardcopy vendor assessment of the worldwide managed print and document services market using the IDC MarketScape model.
+This study is IDC's hardcopy vendor assessment of the worldwide managed print and document services - focus on managed workflow services using the IDC MarketScape model.

 Managed Print Services LandscapeA vendor analysis of the global enterprise MPS market

 Moving Beyond Automation to Process Innovation

 Executive leadership is focusing on ways to increase the value delivered to customers through front office processes—any touch point where employees communicate directly with customers.